Chase Me (TV series): Cancellation

 On 27 November, while filming the ninth episode in Ningbo, model-actor Godfrey Gao suddenly collapsed and was brought to the hospital, but was pronounced dead three hours after several resuscitation attempts.
 Gao died due to a sudden cardiac arrest, after over 17 hours of filming.
-Another celebrity on the same episode, Li Wenhan reported injuries due to a twisted ankle, and the producers decided to suspend the filming of the episode.
+Another celebrity in the same episode, Li Wenhan, reported injuries due to a twisted ankle, and the producers decided to suspend the filming of the episode.

 Following the death, the show faced criticisms in which contestants were involved in a number of high-risk challenges late at night.
 The lack of safety standards for reality programs in China was also highly scrutinised.

 Zhejiang TV pulled the broadcast of episode four (which was initially scheduled to aired 29 November) and until today it has remained unaired.
 On 5 December, the show was finally announced cancelled after three episodes of air in the aftermath of Gao's death, and Zhejiang TV and the show's director shortly apologized on Sina Weibo and acknowledged the lapse of safety of the cast members involved in the program.